ruby-hyperloop/ruby-hyperloop.io/docs/01-why-react.md

 title: Why React?
 permalink: why-react.html
 next: displaying-data.html
+prev: thinking-in-react.html
 ---
-React is a JavaScript library for creating user interfaces by Facebook and Instagram.
-Many people choose to think of React as the **V** in **[MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)**.
+React.rb is a wrapper for the React.js library for creating user interfaces.
+React.rb provides all the goodness of React combined with the expressiveness of the Ruby language.

-We built React to solve one problem: **building large applications with data that changes over time**.
+React.js was built to solve one problem: **building large applications with data that changes over time**.

+React.rb takes this one step further.
+Because its uses Ruby, you can think in one language on the server and the client.
+Because it uses React.js you get a simple, declarative, structured way to build your UI.

 ## Simple

-Simply express how your app should look at any given point in time, and React will automatically manage all UI updates when your underlying data changes.
+You express how your app should look at any given point in time, and React will automatically manage all UI updates when your underlying data changes.

 ## Declarative